ioBroker/ioBroker.js-controller/docs/en/README.md

 ioBroker itself IS at home on almost all platforms. ioBroker can be installed on Windows, Linux, OSX or as a Docker image.
 Preconfigured installation images relieve the user of the installation work.

-Remote administration to a locally installed ioBroker system is possible 24/7 via an optional cloud-based access for the user or for system integrators.
+Remote administration to a locally installed ioBroker system is possible for the user or for system integrators via optional cloud-based access.
 Access control can be freely configured by the user using users and groups.

 ## Scalable
 If additional smart home systems are to be connected over time, the user can implement them at any time using additional adapters while the system is running. ioBroker itself is also scalable.